-For readers who do not know me, my name is Dan Yurman and I published a blog on nuclear energy titled “Idaho Samizdat” from 2007-2012.
-After a hiatus of just reading and watching the nuclear and space exploration industries, in August 2014 I started a new blog with a more general scope.
+For readers who do not know me, my name is Dan Yurman.
+I published a blog on nuclear energy titled “Idaho Samizdat” from 2007-2012.
+After a hiatus of just reading and watching the nuclear and space exploration industries for a while, I started a this new blog in 2014 with a more general scope.
 I remain interested in both topics.

 Topics may stray into the fields of online publishing and the news media in general.
 You’ll see some of the media items in my Twitter feed.

 This blog will be collection of news notes on things that I find interesting in these fields.
 My perspective is the “so what” question, the why, and ‘what does it mean’ of a news event.
 I do not have an agenda, point of view, and program other than a generally positive view of commercial nuclear energy and its benefits.
 I’ll try to be objective, but I do have opinions and will call them out as needed.

 All of the posts on this blog are solely my responsibility and are not intended to represent the views of any other person, employer, consulting client, organization, or business, etc. I do not have any financial interest in any project covered in this blog.

 This blog does not provide “advice” of any kind be it legal, financial, or engineering analysis.
 You are solely responsible for any use you make of information posted on this blog for the obvious reason that it makes no claim to having professional expertise of any kind in these areas.

 - This blog publishes and updates annually a basic reading list on nuclear energy for generalists.